derektypist/game-of-life/README.md

 ## Technologies

-Uses HTML5, CSS3, JavaScript and React 17.0.2.
+Uses HTML5, CSS3, Google Fonts, JavaScript and React 17.0.2.

 ## Testing

 Ensure all the user stories have been met.

+## Deployment

+Enter the command `cd game` and then `npm start` to begin development.

+Go to package.json and add `"homepage":"https://derektypist.github.io/game-of-life"`.
+Within scripts, add `"predeploy":"npm run build","deploy":"gh-pages -d build"`.
+Still in `game` type `npm run deploy`, when asked enter username and password.

+Deployed on [GitHub Pages](https://derektypist.github.io/game-of-life) at the main branch.

 ## Credits